apache/royale-docs/features/as3/reflection-introspection.md

 Finding the class and details of an object

-Reflection and introspection are in the Royale `Reflection` library.
+Reflection and introspection are in the [Apache Royale](https://royale.apache.org/) `Reflection` library.

 Royale supports class reflection and introspection using the following functions in the `org.apache.royale.reflection` package: